jayala-29/DSC235-Data-Science-for-Cybersecurity/project-ideas.md

 - Enhance/create an implementation and apply it to an exisiting cybersecurity problem

-- Use libraries like Tensorflow or Pytorch to build a simple maching learning model for a cybersecurity problem
+- Use libraries like sklearn, tensorflow, or pytorch to build a simple maching learning model for a cybersecurity problem

 - Use an existing dataset and apply a technique used in class; in addition, add enhancements and explore different parameter values